 - $362,000 to hold someone in detention in Australia; and

-- around $40,000 for an asylum seeker to live in the community on a bridging visa while their claim is processed
+- $4,429 for an asylum seeker to live in the community on a bridging visa while their claim is processed.

-The Commonwealth Parliamentary Library has a useful guide to the terminology and concepts in the Federal Budget, as well as a factsheet outlining costs of asylum policy.
+Some additional details on expenditure for individual detention centres, both onshore and offshore, can be found through Senate Estimates transcripts and related documents, and through federal budget papers.
+The Commonwealth Parliamentary Library has a guide to terminology and concepts in the Budget, and a publication outlining costs of asylum policy.

 Reports from committee inquiries relating to asylum policy may include references to the cost of services or facilities.
-Recent reports include:
+Examples include:

-- Select Committee on the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre on Nauru, 2015 report
+- Select Committee on the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre on Nauru, 2015 report; and

 - Senate Standing Committee on Legal and Constitutional Affairs, Incident at the Manus Island Detention Centre from 16 to 18 February 2014, 2014 report